code-and-effect/effective_ckeditor/README.md

 # Effective CKEditor

-Wraps the CKEditor Javscript library (http://ckeditor.com/) for use with the effective_regions gem.
+An actually-good full-screen WYSIWYG editor.
+Packages the CKEditor Javscript library for the asset pipeline and includes an exclusive CKEditor plugin for use with the effective_regions gem.

 Not intended for use as a standalone gem.